 Early morning arrival.
 An English speaking driver/guide from Luxury Adventures Iceland welcomes the guests at Keflavik airport and talk about your luxury travel in Iceland.
 After being delivered to your hotel in Reykjavik, have a day at leisure.
-Dinner at a selected restaurant.

-This morning’s drive goes through the countryside to Thingvellir, the site of the original Althing, considered the oldest democratic parliament in the world.
+Your first full private guided day in your 11 days expedition starts by driving through the countryside to Thingvellir, the site of the original Althing, considered the oldest democratic parliament in the world.
 This area is noted for its spectacular lava formations and being the only place in the world where you can see the separation of the North American and European tectonic plates.
 Proceed to Geysir, the “geyser” which gave its name to all other erupting hot springs.
 From there visit the most impressive waterfalls in Europe, Gullfoss (Golden Waterfall).
-Later, take part in ATV/Quad “super sized” biking at Bolalda, with a choice of challenging terrain or a “tamer” route.
+Later, take part in ATV/Quad “super-sized” biking at Bolalda, with a choice of challenging terrain or a “tamer” route.
 Then do some cave walking: discovering the marvels that volcanic activity has created in the past is a trip that everyone can enjoy.

 This day begins with a drive along the south shore in Iceland.
-See the waterfalls Seljalandsfoss and Skogafoss – one of which you can actually walk behind!
+See the waterfalls Seljalandsfoss and Skogafoss – what is unique about Seljalandsfoss is that you can actually walk behind it!
 Along the shore, you will see black sandy beaches, mountains and strange lava formations.
 The Solheimajokull glacier tongue extends down from its mother glacier, Myrdalsjokull, Iceland’s fourth largest.
 Ice walk/climb, hike on crampons up on to the ice field, where a wonderland of ice sculptures, ridges and deep crevasses awaits discovery.
 Myrdalsjokull (1480m) is the fourth largest glacier, with an area of about 590 km².
-It rests on a very volcanic-ally active mountain massif, which erupted very powerfully in 1918.
+It rests on a very volcanically active mountain massif, which erupted very powerfully in 1918.
 Its volcano is called Katla, and its caldera is estimated to have a diameter of about 10 km.
-Proceed to snowmobiling on Myrdalsjokull glacier.
+Proceed to exotic snowmobiling adventure on Myrdalsjokull glacier.
 The surface area is about 600 km², yielding a volume of about 130 cubic kilometers.

 Morning departure.
 Explore the pristine highlands of Iceland.
 The route goes into Landmannalaugar; a high-heat geothermal area.
 Bare of vegetation, Landmannalaugar has a landscape of brightly colored sands and mountains.
 Pass by the volcano Hekla before arriving at the interior route, passing over lava fields, black ash and scoria deserts.

 Landmannalaugar is an area of great contrasts, with black ridges and colorful mountains of green, red, yellow and orange.
 The fresh air, combined with the rivers, craters, high mountains and massive lava fields, gives one a very special feeling.
 We recommend you top the day off with a nice hot bath in a natural geothermal hot spring.
 Afterwards, take a hike over the lava, which still has hot steam coming up from the ground.
 The excursion ends in the early evening at your hotel.
-Dinner at a selected restaurant.

 Visit Myvatn, one of Iceland’s most popular tourist destinations, renowned for its awesome natural beauty.
 Volcanic eruptions played a crucial role in the formation of its landscape in ancient times.
 Myvatn is also famous for its bird life, home to more species of ducks than any other place on earth.
 The mud craters at Namafjall are unusually large, a sight which attracts many visitors.
 In this high temperature geothermal area, the ground is sterile and without vegetation, very acidic due to the effects of the gases from the mud springs.
 We fly back to Reykjavik in the evening.
-Dinner at a selected restaurant.

 Start the day by going self-driving in a super jeep/SUV tour, led by your guide.
 Your guide will go over how to drive the vehicle, teaching you all the safety rules.
 The excursion continues after lunch.
 The locations visited depend on weather conditions.

-The morning starts by going to the Blue Lagoon, a natural geothermal spa surrounded by lava fields and black sandy beaches.
+You will finish your private customized 11 day expedition by going to the Blue Lagoon, a natural geothermal spa surrounded by lava fields and black sandy beaches.
 Have “the swim of your life”, enjoying the comfort of the warm lagoon water.
 Suggested lunch at the Blue Lagoon.
 After lunch, head to the airport for your mid-day flight with loving memories of Iceland and the luxury travel in Iceland.
 Bless, bless!